jpmit/pyweek17/README.txt

   python run_game.py

 HOW TO PLAY THE GAME:

-Move the cursor around the screen with the mouse.
+See in game instructions.

+Use the arrow keys and the return key to navigate the menus.

+Use the up and down arrow buttons to set the gravity level.
+Use the left and right arrow buttons to aim the rocket.
-Press the left mouse button to fire the ducks.
+Press and hold space to fire the rocket.

+Your aim is the guide the rocket to the moon (the white circle).

 LICENSE:

-This game skellington is placed in the Public Domain.